 Hybridization occurs between Ross’s Goose and Snow Goose, estimated at 4.7% of a sample of around 12,000 Ross’s and Snow Geese in the Central Flyway examined between 1961 and 1968 (Trauger et al 1971, Baldassare 2014).
 This percentage will likely increase as Ross’s Goose expands its breeding range eastward (Trauger et al 1971, Johnsgard 2014).
 For further discussion of hybridization with Snow Goose, see Snow x Ross’s Goose (hybrid) – Birds of Nebraska – Online (outdoornebraska.gov).

-As with Snow Goose, two color morphs occur in Ross’s Goose, although the blue form is thought to have been derived from hybridization with blue morph Snow Goose and subsequent assortative mating that over many generations can result in phenotypes that appear to be “pure” blue morph Ross’s Geese; there is no evidence for existence of a “blue gene” in Ross’s Goose (Jonnsson et al 2013).
+As with Snow Goose, two color morphs occur in Ross’s Goose, although the blue form is thought to have been derived from hybridization with blue morph Snow Goose and subsequent assortative mating that over many generations can result in phenotypes that appear to be “pure” blue morph Ross’s Geese; there is no evidence for existence of a “blue gene” in Ross’s Goose (Weckstein et al 2002, Jonsson et al 2020).
 McLandress and McLandress (1979) first reported blue morph birds; they found three among 38,825 Ross’s Geese in California.
 As well as these three “pure” blue morph Ross’s Geese, McLandress and McLandress (1979) found putative hybrid blue morph birds that possessed characters intermediate between Ross’s Goose and Snow Goose.
 Numbers of both “pure” and hybrid blue morph Ross’s Geese would be expected in increase, especially eastward, as Ross’s and blue morph Snow Geese increasingly come into contact in the breeding range (Johnsgard 2014).
 Putative hybrids are likely to result from matings of blue morph Snow Geese and Ross’s Geese, whether white or blue morph, as the blue plumage coloration is controlled by a dominant gene (Johnsgard 2014, Cooke and Cooch 1968).